ethankennerly/digestion-defense/engineering.md

             1. [ ] Collision transmits negative health only if vectors of travel are incoming.
             1. [ ] Teeth inhibit negative health transmitter, until loop destination.
 1. [ ] Health is destroyed.
+    1. [ ] One of the following:
+        1. [ ] Entity-component-system:
+            1. [ ] Abstract Game Component View:
+                1. [ ] Listens to on destroy.
+            1. [ ] Health Spawner Component:
+                1. [ ] Health Threshold: 0.
+                1. [ ] Prefab: Sucrose.
+            1. [ ] Health Changer System:
+                1. [ ] Health passes threshold.
+                1. [ ] Spawn prefab.
+                1. [ ] Health passes threshold 0.
+Will destroy grape entity.
+                1. [ ] Abstract game component view reacts:
+                    1. [ ] Grape prefab disappears.
+        1. [ ] Petri transmission:
             1. [ ] Health was inhibiting pair of white hexagon transmitter.
             1. [ ] Pair of white hexagon transmitter transmits two pair.
 1. [ ] Pair of white hexagon is a consumable.
 1. [ ] consumable receiver in tree that had received the destroyed grape receives consumable.
 1. [ ] Nav agent in pair of white hexagon finds path to end of tunnel.